kdwils/blog/content/posts/installing-nginx-ingress-controller-and-cert-manager.md

 letsencrypt-staging   True    5d21h
 {{< /highlight >}}

-Create the wildcard certificate.
-We want this secret to be replicated into a namespace called `go-hello`, so go ahead and create that namespace now.
+I want the certificate secret to be created in the namespace `go-hello`, so go ahead and create that namespace now if you're following along.

 {{< highlight bash >}}
 $ kubectl create namespace go-hello